 Nettleleaf Goosefoot Identification

 You can recognize nettleleaf goosefoot weeds by the roughly triangular or lancet-shaped leaves and the dense clusters of seeds at the tips of the stems.
 The dark green, glossy leaves have toothed edges and they give off a strong smell when you crush them.
-These plants grow up to three feet tall.
+These plants grow up to 3 feet (1 m.) tall.

 How to Get Rid of Nettleleaf Goosefoot in Gardens

 Controlling nettleleaf goosefoot in the garden is a little more challenging.
 Although a broadleaf herbicide will kill the weed, it will also kill your garden plants.
 The only reliable method of eliminating the weed from the garden while leaving your plants intact is to pull the weeds.

 When you pull, try to get as much of the roots as possible.
 If you let the plants get too big before you pull, the roots spread and entangle themselves with the roots of other plants in the garden.
 A sharp hoe can help you with your nettleleaf goosefoot weed control program.